osdrv/ex_slp_tk/README.md

 This is it.
 2 erlang/elixir nodes are connected and we did it using a network multicast request.

 #### Dependencies:

+Basic requirements are

   * libslp  v1.2+
   * slptool v1.2+
   * Elixir  v1.1+

+To install OpenSLP  on debian-based systems something like this should do the trick:

+    sudo apt-get install slptool slpd libslp1
+    sudo /etc/init.d/slpd restart

+You could also use a docker image like [vcrhonek/openslp](https://hub.docker.com/r/vcrhonek/openslp/).
+To run slpd as a daemon, you'll need a command like this:

+    docker run -d -p 427:427/tcp -p 427:427/udp --name openslp vcrhonek/openslp

+#### Settings:

+By default the ex_slp library will interact with the "slptool" command by assuming it is available as "slptool".
+To change the details of that invocation, just add a section like this to your `config.exs` file:

+    config :ex_slp,
+      slptool: "/some/path/to/slptool"

+Or, you could invoke slptool with [a docker image](https://hub.docker.com/r/vcrhonek/openslp/):

+    config :ex_slp,
+      slptool: "docker run --rm vcrhonek/openslp slptool"

 #### Testing